Evaluate experiment

 You can customize LLM evaluators to suit your experiment's needs — update the template with your instructions and the rails with the desired output.

-Create a code evaluator
+Create a Code Evaluator

 Code evaluators are functions designed to assess the outputs of your experiments.
 They allow you to define specific criteria for success, which can be as simple or complex as your application requires.
 Code evaluators are especially useful when you need to apply tailored logic or rules to validate the output of your model.